-- 9.56 Backchecking was also undertaken following the inter-regional reconciliation of the regional plans to reflect any change in status of the options on the Feasible List. - 9.57 Feasible options which meet the criteria for Option Further Screening are included in Constrained List of options. - 9.58 4) For water resource elements on the Constrained List, Conceptual Designs were prepared.
-The Conceptual Designs provide more detailed information on the location of the works, engineering and land requirements, dependencies with other elements, and construction impacts.
-This higher level of option information facilitated environmental assessment of the options and design of environmental and social mitigation to minimise anticipated impacts. - 9.59 These assessments were used to inform and update the suite of four environmental metrics (SEA +, SEA -, NC and BNG) that were optimised against using WRSE's investment model to develop the emerging regional plan (in January 2022) and subsequently the best value plan. - 9.60 5) Options selected in the emerging plan and Situation 4 of the best value plan (and alternative plans (Least Cost and Best Environment and Society) and that had undergone Stage 1 assessments for HRA, WFD and INNS, underwent Stage 2 assessments.
+- 9.55 Backchecking was also undertaken following the inter-regional reconciliation of the regional plans to reflect any change in status of the options on the Feasible List. - 9.56 Feasible options which meet the criteria for Option Further Screening are included in Constrained List of options. - 9.57 4) For water resource elements on the Constrained List, Conceptual Designs were prepared.
+The Conceptual Designs provide more detailed information on the location of the construction works, engineering and land requirements, dependencies with other elements, and construction impacts.
+This higher level of option information facilitated environmental assessment of the options and design of environmental and social mitigation to minimise anticipated impacts. - 9.58 Where option information was updated or developed between the draft and revised draft plan, the option screening and environmental assessments were correspondingly updated.
+These updates have been made as a result of progression of development or mitigation work or as a result of consideration of consultation feedback.
+These updates can be found in Section 7 (for option information) and in the appendices covering each type of environmental assessment (Appendices B, C, D, AA and BB). - 9.59 These assessments were used to inform and update the suite of four environmental metrics (SEA +, SEA -, NC and BNG) that were optimised against using WRSE's investment model to develop the emerging regional plan (in January 2022) and subsequently the draft best value plan.
+This exercise was repeated in 2023 incorporating updates to option information and policy to produce the revised draft regional plan and our revised draft plan. - 9.60 5) Options selected in Situation 1, 4 and 8 of the revised draft best value plan (and Situation 4 of the alternative plans (Least Cost and Best Environment and Society)) and that had undergone Stage 1 assessments for HRA, WFD and INNS, underwent Stage 2 assessments where the Stage 1 assessment identified this as required.
 SEA, NC and BNG assessments were also revisited if more option information became available or in response to an update to regulatory methodology guidance.
-If any of these options 'failed' the assessment, i.e. it was deemed possible that the option would have an adverse impact that could not be adequately mitigated, the option was rejected and placed on the rejection register. - 9.61 6) These assessments were used as the basis for the in-combination and cumulative effects assessments carried out on the preferred plan and alternatives (SEA, HRA, WFD, NC, BNG) to understand combined and cumulative impacts of multiple selected options on environmental and social receptors within the zone of influence (ZoI) for the plan, along functional pathways.
-This assessment was also carried out at regional level by WRSE to understand combined and cumulative impacts of the regional plan.
+If any of these options 'failed' the assessment, i.e. it was deemed that the option would have an unacceptable impact that could not be adequately mitigated, the option was rejected and placed on the rejection register.
+In the case that the option had failed an HRA or WFD but was required as part of the plan for reasons of public interest, with no feasible less damaging alternative available, a derogation under Regulation 19 of the Water Framework Directive or the Habitats Regulations (IROPI) would be required. - 9.61 6) These assessments were used as the basis for the in-combination and cumulative effects assessments carried out on the preferred plan and alternatives (SEA, HRA, WFD, NC, BNG) to understand combined and cumulative impacts of multiple selected options on environmental and social receptors within the zone of influence (ZoI) for the plan, along functional pathways.
+This assessment was also carried out at regional level by WRSE to understand combined and cumulative impacts of the regional plan, and the results of this used to inform the assessments for our plan.